DialogueMaker/kit/README.md

 # Dialogue Maker Kit
 The Dialogue Maker Kit is intended for developers who use Roblox Studio over external tools and package managers.
-It includes a collection of common Dialogue Maker packages, and includes a few folders for you to organize your Dialogue Maker themes, effects, and triggers.
+It includes a collection of common Dialogue Maker packages, and includes a few folders for you to organize your Dialogue Maker themes, examples, and other common packages.

 ## Installation
 ### Get it from the Roblox Creator Store